Towards random uniform sampling of bipartite graphs with given degree sequence

-That finishes the preliminaries what are needed to describe our recursive algorithm, which is essentially a divide and conquer approach.
-Due to the previous fact here we should handle separately two possibilities: when $j' =1 $ and when $j' \ge 2.$ We start with the
+That finishes the preliminaries that are needed to describe our recursive algorithm, which is essentially a divide and conquer approach.
+Due to the previous fact here we should handle separately two possibilities: when $j' =1 $ (and $j=1$ as well) and when $j' \ge 2.$ For sake of simplicity we will assume that in our cycle the first condition described in Lemma \ref{lm:same-state} holds.
+We start with the

-{\bf First possibility}: assume that for a particular $i$ our $j'=1.$ We should take care for two cases:
+{\bf First possibility}: assume that, for a particular $i,$ we have $j'=1.$ Then we also have $j=1.$ We should take care of two cases:

-{\bf Case 1:} If $M_G=(i+1,i-1)=M_G(i-1,i+1)=1$ then we are in an easily handleable situation: at first we swap the quartet $u_i, u_{i+1}; v_i,v_{i+1}$.
-(The dash-ed square in our illustration.
-Here we use the adjacency matrix $M_G$.)
+{\bf Case 1:} If both $F_G(i+1,i-1)$ and $F_G(i-1,i+1)=3$ (that is both chords belong to both $G$ and $G'$) then we are in an easily handleable situation: at first we swap the quartet $u_i, u_{i+1}; v_i,v_{i+1}$.
+(The dashed square in our illustration.
+Here we use the matrix $F_G$.)
 The entries $(i-1,i), (i,i)$ and $(i,i+1)$ have the required types.
-However, entry $M(i-1,i+1)=0$ therefore along the procedure we should take care to change it back to its original value.
+However, entry $F'_G(i-1,i+1)=2$ therefore during the procedure we should take care to change it back to its original value.

 \scalebox{1.5}{\proba{

 \quad

 }}